 In accordance with Accounting Standards Codification ("ASC") 260, "Earnings Per Share", the two-class method determines earnings per share for each class of common stock and participating securities according to an earnings allocation formula that adjusts the Numerator for dividends or dividend equivalents and participation rights in undistributed earnings.
 Unvested share-based payment awards that contain non-forfeitable rights to dividends or dividend equivalents are participating securities and, therefore, are included in computing earnings per share pursuant to the two-class method.
-Certain of our outstanding restricted share units and deferred shares are considered participating securities.
-The following table presents the earnings per common share (000's omitted, except per share data):
+Certain A decreasing number of our outstanding restricted share units and deferred shares are considered participating securities such that there was no impact for the three months ended March 31, 2024.
+The following table presents a reconciliation of the Numerator used in the earnings per common share calculation for the three months ended March 31, 2023 (000's omitted, except per share data):